raphael-group/decifer/README.md

 2. Input tumour purity in a two-column tab-separated file where every row `SAMPLE-INDEX   TUMOUR-PURITY` defines the tumour purity `TUMOUR-PURITY` of a sample with index `SAMPLE-INDEX`.

+For generating the input files for DeCiFer, please see the [scripts](/scripts) directory for more information.

 <a name="optionaldata"></a>
 ### Optional input data